K-PaaS/application-platform-guide-eng/user_guide/development_platform/stemcell.md

 	※ To download, one should have RedHat account.

-2. Configuring the Execution Environment
+2. Configure the Execution Environment

 		#Access to stemcell creation VM
 		$ cd ~/workspace/bosh/bosh-stemcell